TeamNewPipe/NewPipe/doc/material3-fork-experiment.md

 Medium-risk candidates that need focused PRs and manual QA:
 - Theme/style bridge cleanup: `colorAccent`, `textColorPrimary`, `textColorSecondary`, and `colorControlNormal` are still used in base, dialog, settings, notification, and misc styles to support AppCompat/Preference/Material interop.
 Any cleanup should be one surface at a time with Light/Dark/Black, dynamic color, App default, and one manual palette QA.
-- Legacy YouTube progress drawables and theme aliases (`progress_youtube_horizontal_*`, remaining YouTube primary references in misc themes) should be audited in the exact widgets that still consume them before renaming or remapping, because the name may be legacy while the actual use may still provide expected progress contrast.
+- Legacy YouTube progress drawables and theme aliases (`progress_youtube_horizontal_*`, remaining YouTube primary references in misc themes) should still be audited in exact remaining consumers before renaming or remapping.
+Stream watched-progress bars no longer use the global alias, but player/download/legacy widgets may still rely on its contrast.
 - License/about and preference-template platform text appearances can be polished, but should be handled as a focused style pass because these layouts inherit framework/AppCompat sizing and disabled-state behavior.
 - Info-list duration/live badges have named resources but still use old high-contrast overlay colors.
 Retheming them should be separated from player work and checked on stream lists, grids, cards, mini rows, and live items.
 - Notification color setup should stay in a notification-focused PR because Android system rendering and media-session behavior can override or reinterpret app color roles.